rumca-js/Internet-Places-Database/README.md

  - personal - if it seems to be a personal website
  - university, museum, etc - if entry provides details about a univeristy, museum, etc.
  - disinformation / misinformation - self explanatory
- - news - if it is "news" content farm
+ - news - if it is "news" content farm.
+Might be also "game news", "tech news", etc.
+ - propaganda

 # Feedback